Refugee Resettlement is a Public and Private Partnership!

 - Transportation Assistance: In partnership with local agency staff and case managers, arrange for transportation of individual or family in situations where public transportation is not practical.

-- Rental Assistance: Make a financial contribution to the local agency to assist in paying for housing.
+- Financial Assistance: Make a financial contribution to the local agency to assist in paying for housing, utilities, unexpected emergencies, etc.

 - Seasonal Clothing: Provide seasonal clothing and footwear for work, school, and everyday use for each member of the family.

 - Conversation: Focus on developing English skills with the individual or family.
 A good way to do this is through in-home tutoring twice a week.
 Bridge will connect you to the Center for English and Assimilation who will provide training and resources.

 - Financial Education: Reinforce the training case managers provide and assist in facilitating financial education for the family.